juice-shop/pwning-juice-shop/introduction/architecture.md

 operations) with database resources while still allowing to execute custom SQL for more complex queries.

-As an additional datastore a [MarsDB](https://github.com/c58/marsdb) was introduced with the release of OWASP Juice Shop 5.x.
-It is a Javascript derivate of the widely used [MongoDB](https://www.mongodb.com) NoSQL database and compatible with most of its query/modify operations.
+As an additional data store a [MarsDB](https://github.com/c58/marsdb) was introduced with the release of OWASP Juice Shop 5.x.
+It is a JavaScript derivate of the widely used [MongoDB](https://www.mongodb.com) NoSQL database and compatible with most of its query/modify operations.